Lancelot-Grail Cycle: Composition and authorship

 The cycle's actual authorship is unknown, but most scholars today believe it was written by multiple authors.
 There might have been either a single master-mind planner, the so-called "architect" (as first called so by Jean Frappier, who compared the process to building a cathedral), who may have written the main section (Lancelot Proper), and then overseen the work of multiple other anonymous scribes.
-One theory identified the initiator as French queen Eleanor of Aquitaine, who would have set up the project already in 1194.
-Alternately, each part may have been composed separately, arranged gradually, and rewritten for consistency and cohesiveness.
+One theory identified the initiator as French queen Eleanor of Aquitaine, who could have set up the project as early as 1194.
+Alternatively, each part may have been composed separately, arranged gradually, and rewritten for consistency and cohesiveness.
 Regarding the question of the author of the Lancelot, Ferdinand Lot suggested an anonymous clerical court clerk of aristocratic background.

-Today it is believed by some (such as editors of the Encyclopædia Britannica) that a group of anonymous French Catholic monks wrote the cycle – or at least the Queste part (where, according to Fanni Bogdanow, the text's main purpose is to convince sinners to repent), as evident by its very Cistercian spirit of Christian mysticism (with Augustinian intrusions).
+Today it is believed by some (such as editors of the Encyclopædia Britannica) that a group of anonymous French Catholic monks wrote the cycle – or at least the Queste part (where, according to Fanni Bogdanow, the text's main purpose is to convince sinners to repent).
+The evidence of this would be its very Cistercian spirit of Christian mysticism (with Augustinian intrusions), including the Cistercian Saint Aelred of Rievaulx's idea of "spiritual friendship" seen in the interactions between the Grail knights (Galahad, Percival, and Bors).
 Others doubt this, however, and a compromise theory postulates a more secular writer who had spent some time in a Cistercian monastery.
 Richard Barber described the Cistercian theology of the Queste as unconventional and complex but subtle, noting its success in appealing to the courtly audience accustomed to more secular romances.

 Structure, history and synopsis

-The Lancelot-Grail Cycle can be divided into three main branches (some categorizations have either the Mort or both the Queste and the Mort regarded as separate sections independent of the Lancelot for the total of five branches).
-The last one (or the last three within the other system) was actually the first to be written (beginning c.
-1210–1215).
-The first two, serving as prequels, joined them later (before c.
-1235).
-Compared to the 12th-century tradition of Arthurian romances in verse, the original so-called "short version" of the cycle has a narrative structure closer to the modern novel, in which multiple events develop in parallel and intertwine through to the technique known as interlace, which is most prominent in the Queste.